Shelley Rudman: World rankings progression

 Based on end of season FIBT rankings.

 Personal life

-Rudman is married to fellow British skeleton competitor Kristan Bromley, with whom she has daughters Ella-Marie Rudman-Bromley, born in October 2007, and Sofia Rudman-Bromley, born January 2015.
+Rudman is married to fellow British skeleton competitor Kristan Bromley, with whom she has two daughters, Ella Rudman-Bromley born in October 2007, and Sofia Rudman-Bromley in January 2015.

-In February 2016, Rudman was nominated to be an International Olympic Committee Athlete Role Model for the Winter Youth Olympics (YOG) in Lillehammer, Norway.
+In February 2016, Rudman was nominated to be an International Olympic Committee Athlete Role Model for the Winter Youth Olympics in Lillehammer, Norway.

+In 2017, Rudman set up a fitness gym business in her home county of Wiltshire.

+Rudman is a trustee and ambassador of Wiltshire and Bath Air Ambulance Charity.